Collin00931/Collin00931/README.md

 - 👋 Hi, I’m @Collin00931
 - 👀 I’m interested in @Vedal987
-- 🌱 I’m currently learning C,C# and Python
+- 🌱 I’m currently learning C, C# and Python
 - 📫 How to reach me on X Collin00931
 - 😄 Pronouns: he